Apply for protection under the Temporary Protection Directive

 - Sundsvall – Service Centre

-You cannot make an appointment to submit your application or get help with housing.
+You cannot make an appointment to submit your application or get help with housing or financial support.

 After you submit your application